- Home

 The John Oxley Library Fellowship is awarded annually to support researchers of all disciplines, historians, writers and creatives the opportunity to uncover Queensland’s rich and diverse history utilising the resources of the John Oxley Library and State Library of Queensland.

-The fellowship recipient will receive a stipend of $20,000, a personal workspace within the Neil Roberts Research Lounge for 12 months and premium access to State Library’s extensive collections and library staff expertise.
-The Honorary Fellowship receives the same benefits as the recipient of the John Oxley Library Fellowship without the stipend.
+The fellowship recipient will receive a $25,000 stipend, a personal workspace in the Neil Roberts Research Lounge for 12 months, and premium access to the State Library’s extensive collections and expert staff.
+The Honorary Fellowship offers the same benefits, excluding the stipend.